Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Diabetes: Type I, Type II, and Type IIb Diabetes

 Diabetes is a condition that happens when your blood glucose is too high.
-Blood glucose is normally the main source of your energy, and insulin is the hormone that helps the glucose to make it into your cells.
-Depending on the type of diabetes, your body is either not making enough, or any insulin or it is unable to use it well.
+Blood glucose is normally the main source of energy, and insulin is the hormone that helps the glucose to make it into your cells.
+Depending on the type of diabetes, your body is either not making enough or any insulin or it is unable to use it well.

 Having too much glucose in your blood, however, can lead to a variety of health problems, including heart disease, stroke, dental problems, kidney disease, foot problems, nerve damage, and eye problems (13).
 There are several forms of diabetes.
 Let’s look at them one by one.